vega/vega-lite/site/tutorials/gettings_started.md

 }
 </div>

 Now we can see the raw data points.
-Note that Vega-Lite automatically added grid lines to the y-axis to help you see the magnitude of the `b` values.
+Note that Vega-Lite automatically adds grid lines to the y-axis to help you see the magnitude of the `b` values.

 ## Aggregate Data